Congratulations to the Winners of 2020 UCLA Extension Feature Film and Television Writing Competitions!

 Contest applicants must have completed two feature film courses or one advanced course in the Writers’ Program in the 36 months for feature film submission or two television writing courses or one advanced course in the Writers’ Program in the 36 months (pilots) or 24 months (specs) for TV submission prior to the competition deadline in order to qualify.
 To enroll in courses to become eligible, click here.

 If you meet the eligibility requirements, check this page for details on deadlines and instructions.
+Please note that the competition is currently on hiatus.
+Check back on the website for updates.

 The Top Three Winners in Each Category receive: